pentagram-lang/pentagram-ideas/plans/memory-management.md

-# Tacit ideas / Plans / Memory management
+# Pentagram ideas / Plans / Memory management

-Everything in Tacit is an object.
+Everything in Pentagram is an object.
 Objects can contain other objects.
 Every object has a place where it's stored.

 ## Object lifecycle